1993 Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 For comprehensive analysis of your penny collection’s rarity and potential value, our CoinValueChecker App provides detailed assessments based on current market data.

-Let’s examine the distinctive features of the 1993 penny that help identify this modern Lincoln cent and determine its potential value.
+Let’s examine the specific features of the 1993 penny that collectors and graders evaluate to determine its worth.

 The Obverse of the 1993 Penny